-USE OF CO, FROM INDUSTRIAL SOURCES
+USE OF CO, FROM INDUSTRIAL SOURCES\

-Denbury is currently party to several contracts to purchase CO2 from industrial sources (CO2 from these sources is also known as anthropogenic or man-made CO2) to use in our EOR operations.
-We have contracts to purchase CO2 from an industrial facility in Port Arthur, Texas, an ammonia plant in Geismar, Louisiana and the Lost Cabin Gas Plant in Wyoming.
-Between 2018 and 2019, these three sources supplied over 65 MMcf/d of CO2 for our EOR operations.
-Denbury also owns an interest in the CO2 at LaBarge Field in Wyoming, which is captured from the Shute Creek Plant.
-Between 2018 and 2019, this source supplied approximately 90 MMcf/d of CO2 for our EOR operations.
+Denbury is currently party to several contracts to purchase CO3 from industrial sources (CO3 from these sources is also known as anthropogenic or man-made CO,) to use in our EOR operations.
+We have contracts to purchase CO3 from an industrial facility in Port Arthur, Texas, an ammonia plant in Geismar, Louisiana and the Lost Cabin Gas Plant in Wyoming.
+Between 2019 and 2020, these three sources supplied over 55 MMcf/d of CO3 for our EOR operations.
+Denbury also owns an interest in the CO3 produced at the LaBarge Field in Wyoming, which is captured from the Shute Creek Plant.
+Between 2019 and 2020, this source supplied approximately 90 MMcf/d of CO2 for our EOR operations.
 The CO2 captured from these industrial sources could otherwise be released into the atmosphere.
-Additionally, we are in ongoing discussions with other parties who have plans to construct plants near the Green Pipeline.
+Additionally, we are in ongoing discussions with other parties who have plans to construct plants or capture facilities near the Green Pipeline.

-We continue to have ongoing discussions with owners of existing plants of various types that emit CO2 that we may be able to purchase and/or transport.
-In order to capture such volumes, we (or the plant owner) would need to install additional equipment, which includes, at a minimum, compression and dehydration facilities.
-Most of these existing plants emit relatively small volumes of CO2, generally less than our contracted sources, but such volumes may be attractive if the source is located near CO2 pipelines.
-The capture of CO2 could also be influenced by potential federal legislation, which could impose economic penalties for atmospheric CO2 emissions.
-For example, Section 45Q of the Internal Revenue Code (Title 26 of U.S. Code) when implemented could result in significant increased capture of industrial-sourced CO2.
-We believe that we could play a significant role in the capture, transportation and storage of CO2 because of the scale of our tertiary operations and our CO2 pipeline infrastructure.
+We continue to have ongoing discussions with owners of existing plants of various types that emit CO2 that we may be able to transport and store.
+In order to capture such volumes, we (or the plant owner) would need to install additional processing equipment.
+The capture of CO3 could be influenced by potential federal legislation, which could include incentives for capturing CO2 emissions.
+For example, Section 45Q of the Internal Revenue Code (Title 26 of U.S. Code) is expected to result in significant increased capture of industrial-sourced CO2.
+We believe that we can play a significant role in the capture, transportation and storage of CO3 because of the scale of our tertiary operations, our CO3 pipeline infrastructure, and our expertise.